 Earn your professional education with Penn State-the Big Ten in your backyard!

-Registration is open for this session.
+Registration will open for this session in mid-January.

 This program will be offered on Fridays, from 5-9:30pm and Saturdays, from 9am-5:30pm.

 Class size is limited.